CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 #### Certificate Requirements

-Gateway requires an X.509 SSL certificate to be installed on the Web Application Server.
+{{% ctx %}} Gateway requires an X.509 SSL certificate to be installed on the Web Application Server.
 The certificate must have the following properties:

 * Enhanced Key Usage: `Server Authentication` and `Client Authentication`
 * Subject Alternative Names (SAN): At minimum the FQDN of the Server.
 It can also include NetBIOS Name, IP address, localhost, 127.0.0.1